 check-duplicate-identifiers and collect-parameter-pairsTwo helpers live in analysis/identifier/util.sls (extracted from reference.sls):

 check-duplicate-identifiers document pairs — takes a list of (symbol . index-node) pairs, detects duplicates with an eq-hashtable, and appends a "Duplicate identifier: ..." diagnosis (severity 1 / Error).collect-parameter-pairs index-node — recursively extracts parameter symbols and their index-nodes from lambda/define parameter lists; handles flat lists, nested lists, and improper-list rest args.
-Returns a list of (symbol . index-node) cons cells.Used in lambda.sls, case-lambda.sls, let.sls, letrec.sls, let-values.sls, do.sls, define.sls, and with-syntax.sls.
+Returns a list of (symbol . index-node) cons cells.dereference-index-node index-node — returns the canonical definition node when index-node-shared-reference is set, otherwise the node itself.Used in lambda.sls, case-lambda.sls, let.sls, let*.sls, letrec.sls, let-values.sls, do.sls, define.sls, define-syntax.sls, with-syntax.sls, define-record-type.sls, fluid-let.sls, let-syntax.sls, letrec-syntax.sls, syntax-case.sls, syntax-rules.sls, s7/lambda*.sls, and s7/define*.sls.

 usage-count trackingThe identifier-reference record has a mutable usage-count field (default 0).